SaifAlmaliki/FastAPI-Microservice/MovieService/README.md

 ````

 ### 2. Set Up a Python Virtual Environment
-It is recommended to create and activate a Python virtual environment to manage dependencies separately from your global Python environment.
+It is recommended to create and activate a seperate Python virtual environment for each service to manage dependencies separately from your global Python environment.

 ```bash
 python3 -m venv venv